Skip to main content Skip to footer

 Police Service Liaison

 The DRPS Equity and Inclusion team is committed to building a police service that reflects the diversity of the Durham Region and ensures all individuals feel respected, engaged, and safe.
 Through community partnerships, inclusive practices, and ongoing improvement, the team works to strengthen trust and create a more equitable policing environment.
-Together, the unit is responsible for managing and sustaining the program.
+Together, the unit is responsible for managing and sustaining the YIP program.

 Staff Sergeant Mark has 19 years of experience in policing and currently serves as the leader of the DRPS Equity and Inclusion Unit.
 With a background in various operational, investigative, and administrative roles within the DRPS, he offers a diverse range of perspectives and innovative ideas to the team.
 S/Sgt.
 Mark is deeply passionate about engaging with youth and fostering inclusive, supportive environments that promote their growth and development.